Honor Band Competition Rules and Entry

 1. Each Region may submit four entries per classification to the Area Chair.

-2. Each Region’s Area qualifiers’ scores and entry documents must be mailed to the appropriate Area Chair by June 15 of the competition year.
-Documents and scores postmarked after this date will be returned to the sender.
+2. Each Region’s Area qualifiers’ scores must be received by the appropriate Area Chair by June 15 of the competition year.

 3. A current Region Band Chair in each Area will be appointed Area Listening Center Chair by the State Band Division Chair.